jordanwoodson/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+It will not unless the user presses a key due to the keyboard interrupt
 ## Ready for Work

 1. Use your emitter_of_tasks to produce more task messages.